chaiguolong/.vim/bundle/YouCompleteMe/README.md

 #### The `OrganizeImports` subcommand

 This command removes unused imports and sorts imports in the current file.
-It can also group imports from the same module in TypeScript and resolves imports in Java.
+It can also group imports from the same module in TypeScript and resolve imports in Java.

 Supported in filetypes: `java, javascript, typescript`